List of Pokemon Scarlet & Violet trade codes to get version exclusives

 6. Check that your trade partner has chosen the Pokemon you want before confirming.

-It’s worth remembering that Scarlet & Violet are now over six months old, so you might struggle to find partners for certain trades – especially at unusual times.
+It’s worth remembering that Scarlet & Violet have been out for quite a while now, so you might struggle to find partners for certain trades – especially at unusual times.

-That’s everything you need to know about trade codes!
-While you’re here, check out some other Pokemon Scarlet & Violet guides below:
+That’s everything you need to know about all trade codes in Pokemon Scarlet & Violet.
+For more game content, check the guides below: